openid/sharedsignals/caep-interoperability-profile-1_0.md

 : A Receiver MUST be able to obtain the current Stream status from the Transmitter by providing a valid authorization

 **Stream Verification**
-: A Receiver MUST be able to verify the liveness of the Stream by requesting that the Transmitter send it a Stream Verificaiton event
+: A Receiver MUST be able to verify the liveness of the Stream by requesting that the Transmitter send it a Stream Verificaiton event by providing a valid authorization

 ## Receivers {#common-receivers}
 Receivers MUST implement the following features: